 The Khemetians understood these principles like no other society before it or since.
 The Neteru are a balancing act weaving themselves in and throughout nature.
 One is not better than the other.
 They are not individuated singular entities.

 The symbols used were male and female to invoke the known from the unknown.
-In other words, to understand the universe through corresponding aspects of our being and daily experience.
+In other words, to understand the universe through analogous aspects of our being and daily experience.

-How can I apply divine masculine and divine feminine?
+How can I apply divine masculine and divine feminine principle?

 One way to apply divine feminine is to sit quietly and meditate or visualize an idea.
 Then listen to the guidance of that inner voice.
 Be you man or women, this is use of your divine feminine or inward-directed mind.